Skip to content

 Zapier can support line items for specific apps but does not do so by default, so you’ll want to check to see if the action you want to pair with WooCommerce Zapier has line item support.
 Most often line item support relates to invoicing and financial apps, but some other apps do have support as well.

 Please be careful while setting up the Line Item in an Order trigger.
-Tasks can be stopped and Zap can be disabled if the order doesn’t have line item.
-This typically does not happen on a production site, but can be common during development.
+Tasks can be stopped and Zap can be disabled if the order doesn’t have a line item.
+This typically does not happen on a production site but can be common during development.

 I Changed My Website’s URL or Domain Name, What Do I Need to Do?